 The Ryder Cup is the highlight of the golfing – if not sporting – calendar every two years as Europe battle the USA for glory.

-Gleneagles in Scotland hosts this year’s tournament and, if it’s anything like the 2012 Ryder Cup when Europe staged a remarkable comeback, the event is likely to produce some dramatic moments immortalised in stunning photographs.
+And if it’s anything like the previous 41 Ryder Cups, the event is likely to produce some dramatic moments immortalised in stunning photographs.

 It takes years of practice, perseverance and hard work to be a professional golf photographer, but if you’ve a passion for the sport, it’s never too late to start snapping for fun.